 Orangeburg County man charged in fatal shooting

 ORANGEBURG COUNTY, S.C.
-(WIS) - A Santee man was charged with murder in connection with a shooting in Orangeburg County.
+(WIS) - A Santee man was charged in a Tuesday shooting death in Orangeburg County.

-Deputies responded to a call in Hampshire Court on Tuesday, June 27.

 The woman told deputies she and her cousin came to the home because Felder owed the victim money.
 She said the man and Felder were on the porch when she heard Felder say he was going to get his gun.